Negative comments can be expected on the Facebook pages of even the most loved brands. What should you do when those comments land on your page?

 If you want something more automated, you can set up moderation rules that will trigger actions upon seeing certain keywords.
 If, for example, you don’t want a whole bunch of comments or “visitor posts” with links to external Websites or contests, set up a rule to filter out “http.”

-Then tell Agorapulse what you want done with any comment that features “http.”
-In this case, I set up the tool to flag, tag, and hide comments and visitor posts with that trigger.
+Then tell Agorapulse what you want to be done with any comment that features “http.”
+In this case, I set up the tool to bookmark, tag, and hide comments and visitor posts with that trigger.

 I can then decide to keep it hidden (thanks to the rule I set up) or if for some reason, that comment/link was important, I can go into Agorapulse and “unhide” it.

-In addition to all the strategies and situations discussed above, there are a few best practices to keep in mind when hiding comments on Facebook.
-These include:
+In addition to all the strategies and situations discussed above, there are a few Facebook best-practices to keep in mind when hiding comments on Facebook.

 Hiding comments on Facebook can hurt you or help you, depending on the comment in question.
 In some cases, hiding comments won’t be the best move; instead, you should address the comment head-on for more productive and beneficial results.
 Either way, the features in Agorapulse make it easier for you to decide which action to take.